IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 Deploying With ``asadmin``
 --------------------------

-For developers not using an IDE such as Netbeans, or deploying to a non-local system for development, code can be deployed manually using the ``asadmin`` command.
+Sometimes you want to deploy code without using Netbeans or from the command line on a server you have ssh'ed into.

+For the ``asadmin`` commands below, we assume you have already changed directories to ``/usr/local/glassfish4`` or wherever you have installed Glassfish.

 There are four steps to this process:

 1. Build the war file: ``mvn package``
+2. Check which version of Dataverse is deployed: ``./asadmin list-applications``
-2. Undeploy the Dataverse application (if necessary): ``asadmin undeploy dataverse-VERSION``
+3. Undeploy the Dataverse application (if necessary): ``./asadmin undeploy dataverse-VERSION``
-3. Copy the war file to the development server (if necessary)
+4. Copy the war file to the server (if necessary)
-4. Deploy the new code: ``asadmin deploy /path/to/dataverse-VERSION.war``
+5. Deploy the new code: ``./asadmin deploy /path/to/dataverse-VERSION.war``

-The :doc:`/installation/installation-main` section of the Installation Guide has more information on this topic.

 Running the Dataverse ``install`` Script in Non-Interactive Mode
 ----------------------------------------------------------------